 Demonstrated experience in conducting F-1 international student program activities, program planning and development, and needs assessment for international student population in a community college environment.
 Experience facilitating and problem solving in a group environment.

 Knowledge, Skills and Abilities

-Excellent interpersonal communications skills and awareness of cross-cultural communication and adjustment issues
+- Skill in excellent interpersonal communications and awareness of cross-cultural communication and adjustment issues;